FreePressUnlimited/Security_HQ/devices.md

 **DIFFICULTY**: Easy.

 **LIMITS**: Kessington lock are designed to deter quick grab-and-run thefts of equipment.
-They can, however, be torn out or cut if an individual has the opportunity and time, though not without causing significant damage to the case or drawing attention.
+They can, however, be torn out or cut if an individual has the opportunity and time, though not without causing significant damage to the case or drawing unwanted attention.

 **LEARN MORE**: [Kensington Laptop and Computer Locks Explained](https://www.youtube.com/watch?v=-fQLCp1Pcb8).